byrne8783/reactCore1/reactCore1/readMe.txt

 Onward and Upward

+    "babel-loader": "^8.0.4",
+    "babel-preset-react": "^6.24.1",
+Adding a bit of Login as a prelude to Auth.
+At the moment it looks like I'm not getting to that controller function with Firefox; but I am with Chrome.
+Jaysus!  on a mickey mouse function like mine.
+Anyway trying to get my head around a minimal Identity compatible thingy.
+Looks like I could just do a basic ClaimStore which returned the claims for the cookie?

 Add React to your projects-a-basic-react-template-sample-25a3681a5fc2

+Stick some Auth and authorisation into your app see /using-auth-cookies-in-asp-net-core/

 	I'm getting bootstrap css from the CDN in _layout.css. - I'm using the CopyWebPackPlugin to copy these files from node-modules to /lib as a fallback
 															-  then I'de like to figure out how to get version correspondence between what I copy to /lib and what i get from the cdn hmm!